Understanding Your Loan Estimate

 Other Costs

-There are certain prepaid costs that lenders need to collect upfront, including homeowner’s insurance, mortgage insurance, interest, and property taxes.
-How many months’ worth of expenses can vary and can add up.
+There are certain prepaid costs that lenders need to collect upfront, including homeowners insurance, mortgage insurance, interest, and property taxes.
+How many months’ worth of expenses can vary and can be a significant amount.
 Other costs might include things like HOA dues and government fees.

 Calculating Cash To Close